 As I started reading Palmer’s book, like many others, I realized how much I was assigning public speaking versus how little I was teaching public speaking.
 I can’t beat Palmer’s explanation of the difference, so I encourage you to see what he has to say here.
+Even though PVLEGS saved public speaking in my classroom, I still need good examples of the elements of public speaking, and didn’t have time to craft all of my own examples.
+And that’s where Toastmasters International came to my rescue.

 Eventually through clicking around I landed on Toastmasters International’s YouTubeⓇ channel.
 That was a great resource.
 They have instructive videos for how to prepare for and perform a speech.
 I would use many of their videos to instruct how to think through each element of PVLEGSⓇ.

-Both Well Spoken and Toatstmasters Interantional have given me what teachers everywhere need before teaching any complex assignment: the ability to understand and break down each element of the assignment and great examples to show developing learners.
+Both Well Spoken and Toatstmasters Interantional have given me what teachers everywhere need before teaching any complex assignment: the ability to understand and break down each element of the task and great examples to show developing learners.
 If you want to level up what your students produce in public speaking, then I highly recommend starting with Well Spoken and then exploring Toastmasters International’s YouTubeⓇ channel.
-You will not be disappointed with the results.
+You will not be disappointed with the results!